 ↪️ Confused about DNA and genealogy?

 Grab your copy of this FREE DNA guide:

 This analysis helps me to draw a couple of conclusions.

 The number of small segments doesn’t appear to line up with how distantly related you are.
-The number of small segments is really a random number.
+The number of small segments is really random.

-There might be a lot of different things that people can do with small segments but if all you share with a match is a small segment, then they’re not going to be very useful for you.
+There might be many different things that people can do with small segments, but if all you share with a match is a small segment, they’re not going to be very useful for you.

 Should You Research Small DNA Segments?

-If you’re just beginning in genetic genealogy, then completely ignore the small segments.
-For an experienced genealogist, you may want to start tackling some of these small segments to see whether they are real matches
+If you’re beginning in genetic genealogy, then completely ignore the small segments.
+For an experienced genealogist, you may want to start tackling some of these small segments to see whether they are real matches.